 The producer counted down, the camera zoomed in on Carol, and she began reading her lines from the teleprompter.
-“Have you ever been on a bus or train or crowded room and thought, oh my, does that person stink?
+“Have you ever been on a bus or train or crowded room and thought, Oh my, does that person stink?
 Why don’t they put on some deodorant?”
 I heard her say.
-“Well, wearing deodorant or antiperspirant filled with chemicals is not always ideal…” As I listened to Carol speak, I made an effort to smile and look natural, but I felt totally dorky and out of my element on stage.
+“Well, wearing deodorant or antiperspirant filled with chemicals is not always ideal . . . ” As I listened to Carol speak, I made an effort to smile and look natural, but I felt totally dorky and out of my element on stage.
 Plus, it was hard to focus on Carol when I was trying to keep in mind what I wanted to say.
 Then I heard my name and realized Carol was introducing me: “Hi, Jaime, welcome!
 Glad you’re here!”

 “Thank you for having me,” I said, and smiled nervously into the camera.

 Carol spoke about the hazards of aluminum, parabens, and phthalates, and invited me to talk about my own ingredients.
-I’d prepared statements I knew I wanted to make and, although nervous, felt prepared.
+I’d prepared statements I knew I wanted to make and, although nervous, I felt prepared.
 After all, I’d been researching and talking about and making deodorant for years.
 This was my thing!

 But when the words came out, I didn’t sound like the confident, passionate person I was.
 Instead, my voice kept breaking.
 Even though I stood tall, smiled broadly, and was as well informed as anybody could be when it came to my ingredients, I couldn’t control my shaky, strained voice.

 When it was over, I immediately asked the crew if we could do another take.
 I leaned over to Carol and told her, “I’m not as nervous as I sound, I just have this condition with my voice.”
-She smiled kindly and quickly reassured me, then we started again from the top, going through the same questions.
+She smiled kindly and quickly reassured me; then we started again from the top, going through the same questions.
 At the end, I still wasn’t satisfied and asked for another take.
 Crew members glanced at one another and looked at the clock.
 After three or four times, an assistant walked up to me and said, “We have to move on,” ushering me back to the waiting room.

 I sat down, flooded by a mix of emotions.
 I was relieved it was over, but terrified that I had done horribly.
 I’d been told the segment would air in a few weeks, but what if they opted not to air it at all?
 When the assistant came back out, I pulled her aside and tried to explain my voice condition in full.